 LOU REED – THE BERLIN WALL OF SOUND

 In the over-indulgent age of Rock Opera came this strange anomaly by Lou Reed – the first and only Rock Novel – his third solo album Berlin.
 It followed his uber successful 1972 Transformer album.
-Everyone expressed their disdain for Berlin’s dismal story of a depraved couple’s love, hate and decay.
-Lush in its’ simplicity, the melancholy orchestral score illustrates their strange romance.
+Everyone expressed their disdain for Berlin’s creepy cabaret – a dismal story about depravity, love, hate and decay.
+Lush in its’ simplicity, the melancholy orchestral score illustrates a couple’s doomed romance.
 Prostitution, drugs, betrayal, beatings, suicide, apathy – the whole gamut of Velvet Underground song topics converge in the lives of two wretched people in a decadent city.

 The lyrics read as if Brecht and Weil sprayed graffiti on opposite sides of the Berlin Wall.
 It sounds disturbing even by description, yet the delicate, evocative musical score illuminates the sadness of the story, and it somehow becomes beautiful.
 We actually start feeling sorry for these people!
 Through Reed’s detached apathetic narrative, we can clearly see the seedy rooms they live in, the bars, streets and alleys they scour for drugs.
 Only a true artist can make this happen.
 Listeners just didn’t get it – for thirty years.